 For clarity urgent remedial works are classified under the Regulations as "urgent remedial action" means such action identified in a report under regulation 3(3) as "is immediately necessary in order to remove the danger present and risk of injury".
-We understand that anything on an EICR which is deemed either C1 "danger present" or C2 "potentially dangerous", must be dealt with, with regards to C3 "Improvement recommended", this may depend whether that part of the installation meets 2018 regulations or not, if it does not then remedial work may be required.
+We understand that anything on an EICR which is deemed either C1 "danger present" or C2 "potentially dangerous", must be rectified or if a FI "Further Investigation Required" item it must be investigated and if required rectified.
+With regard to C3 "Improvement recommended", these are recommendations only.
+No new tenancy can start with any outstanding C1, C2, or FI items on the EICR.

 In cases where remedial works are required, these must be carried out within 28 days of the inspection.
-Once carried out the remedial works need to be certified and this confirmation certification must be provided to each tenant and to the Local authority within 28 days of completion.
-A local Authority can request a copy of a report and this must be provided to the local housing authority within 7 days.
+Once carried out the remedial works need to be certified and this confirmation certification and the original EICR must be provided to each tenant and to the Local Housing Authority within 28 days of completion.
+A Local Housing Authority can request a copy of an EICR report and this must be provided within 7 days.

-Failure to comply could result in the Local Authority issuing a Civil Penalty notice against the landlord of up to £30,000.
+Failure to comply could result in the Local Authority issuing a Civic Penalty notice against the landlord of up to £30,000.

-We will ask you whether you will be arranging for fixed wiring and PAT yourself or if you require us to arrange these on your behalf.
-The cost of any safety tests will be charged to you and we must be in receipt of cleared funds to carry these out.
+We will ask you whether you will be arranging for Fixed Wiring and PAT tests yourself, or if you require us to arrange these on your behalf.
+The cost of any safety tests will be charged to you and we must be in cleared funds to carry these out.

-Electrical Installation Condition Report for Houses in Multiple Occupation (HMO)
+Electrical Installation Condition Report for Houses In Multiple Occupation (HMO)...

 It is mandatory for any property designated as an HMO, whether or not it requires a licence, to have a current satisfactory Electrical Installation Condition Reports (EICR).
 A new satisfactory report must be obtained when the current one expires.

-please note: If the property is in our opinion a HMO (whether or not it requires a licence), we will on your behalf instruct a qualified electrician to carry out a new EICR when necessary if you have not notified us that you are arranging this or you do not provide the new EICR in time.
+Please note: If the property is in our opinion an HMO (whether or not it requires a licence), we will on your behalf instruct a qualified electrician to carry out a new EICR when necessary if you have not notified us that you are arranging this or you do not provide the new EICR in time.

-Building Regulations Part P (Electrical Safety in Dwellings)
+Building Regulations Part P (Electrical Safety In Dwellings)...